MattSegal/mystery-corp-code-test/README.md

 A powerful and shadowy organisation has requested a small front-end application to keep track of their favourite TV shows.
 You can view the implementation [here](https://mattsegal.github.io/mystery-corp-code-test/).

 This application is essentially an interface for interacting with an API that is provided by [themoviedb.org](https://www.themoviedb.org/documentation/api).
-I use a static API key here - a more mature implementation would generate a [session id](https://developers.themoviedb.org/3/authentication/how-do-i-generate-a-session-id).

 Although the identity of our end-user is nebulous, their requirements are clear.
 As an end user, they would like to: